Cortical-interactome/scLRSomatoDev-Docs/docs/Gene Expression.md

 -   **RNA-seq method**: Select the RNA-seq method that you want to be displayed.

+You can also modify the height, width and color palette of the plots in the Plot options panel.

 ***Once you have selected the parameters, select the genes that you want to be displayed (up to 500 genes can be selected at a time).***

 ***You can download as SVG file using the download button in the top right corner of the plot (camera icon).***